briandunn/flatware/README.md

 The rspec runner can balance worker loads, making your suite even faster.

-It forms balaced groups of spec files according to their last run times, if you've set `example_status_persistence_file_path` [in your RSpec config](https://relishapp.com/rspec/rspec-core/v/3-8/docs/command-line/only-failures).
+It forms balanced groups of spec files according to their last run times, if you've set `example_status_persistence_file_path` [in your RSpec config](https://relishapp.com/rspec/rspec-core/v/3-8/docs/command-line/only-failures).

 For this to work the configuration option must be loaded before any specs are run.
 The `.rspec` file is one way to achive this: